TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 ``Mock`` (in all its flavours) uses a method called ``_get_child_mock`` to create these "sub-mocks" for attributes and return values.
-You can prevent your subclass being used for attributes by overriding this method.
+You can prevent your subkundi being used for attributes by overriding this method.
 The signature is that it takes arbitrary keyword arguments (``**kwargs``) which are then passed onto the mock constructor:

-    >>> class Subclass(MagicMock):
+    >>> kundi Subclass(MagicMock):
     ...     def _get_child_mock(self, /, **kwargs):
     ...         return MagicMock(**kwargs)
     ...